x00tex/hackTheBox/Boxes/linux/Retired/interface/README.md

 Generate TTF file with PHP code.
 * TTF file from exploit POC -> https://github.com/positive-security/dompdf-rce/raw/main/exploit/exploit_font.php
-* Or we can use a valid font file from "[dompdf fonts](https://github.com/dompdf/dompdf/tree/master/lib/fonts)" and append PHP code in the end
+* Or we can use a valid font file from "[dompdf fonts](https://github.com/dompdf/dompdf/tree/master/lib/fonts)" and append PHP code in the end.

-Create `exploit.css` file which includes A that exploit font from http server.
+Create `exploit.css` file which includes that font from attacker's http server.
 * Font file get cached on the server and removed after few minute.
-So, we need to change the "font-family" name to run it immediately.
+So, we need to change the "font-family" name to execute different code again immediately.

 ```css
 @font-face {